 - Resident-Fellow Member - Free

 - Medical Student Member - $6.25

 - Non-Member - $12.50

-Registration for this course is currently free for APA Members through the Course of the Month program.
-Promotional pricing ends August 31, 2018.
+Free member registration for this course through the Course of the Month program ended on August 31, 2018.

 - Describe insomnia and insomnia subtypes

 - Identify the risk versus the benefit of, and the types medications used in, the treatment of sleeping disorders